Note: This video was made using an older version of the software.

 You can quickly open and close resources, search, and perform other tasks using the Command box.

-In Verbum 10, there are different locations for this box depending on whether the toolbar is at the top or on the left.
+There are different locations for this box depending on whether the toolbar is at the top or on the left side.

 If the toolbar is at the top, the box appears just to the right of the first set of program icons: